ROTI or "Return On Time Invested" as an agile metric

 Now let’s take our example result (5,7,7,8,8) through our roti query again.

-What can you interpret out of this? – Nothing!
+What can be interpreted from this? - Nothing!

 Yes, it’s true that one person gave it a “5”, but that doesn’t mean he really thought the retro was worse than someone who gave it a 7.

-Sounds illogical at first, but with subjective perception it is a fatal mistake to compare different people with each other. – For example, I worked out this metric myself with different teams and what I found out here was pretty interesting:
+Sounds illogical at first, but with subjective perception, it is a fatal mistake to compare different people with each other. - For example, I myself have developed this key figure with various teams and what I found out here was very interesting:

-You can probably guess, but every character is different and there are those for whom a "7" in the Roti score was already a rather bad retro and those for whom everything above "5" is an absolute success.
-And that's exactly why I like to talk to each participant for a minute at the end of each retro, to get a feel for what a certain number actually means to that person. – By the way, the same is true for different teams.
-Please don't use the Roti-Score to compare teams, because there are so many parameters involved that you can't tell if an "8" for one team is better, the same or even worse than a "7" for another team.
+You can probably already guess, but every character is different and there are some for whom a “7” in the Roti score is already a rather bad retro and those for whom everything above “5” is an absolute success.
+And that’s exactly why I also like to talk to each participant for a minute at the end of the retro to get a feel for what a certain number actually means to that person. - The same also applies to different teams.
+Please do not use the Roti score to compare teams with each other, as there are so many parameters involved that you cannot say whether an “8” for one team is now better, the same or even worse than a “7” for the other team.

 But now let’s take a look at what interesting information can be gleaned from the Roti-Score.